The MINI mixed virtual element for the Stokes equation: Numerical tests

 \textbf{Test 1}

 \

 \textbf{Test 2}

 The velocity in Test~1 has homogeneous Dirichlet boundary conditions on the entire $\partial\Omega$, whereas the velocity in Test~2 has nonzero Dirichlet boundary conditions on the top edge of the domain.
-The exact solutions for Test~1 and Test~2 are plotted in Figure~\ref{fig:test1_sol} and Figure~\ref{fig:test2_sol}, respectively.

 The results for Test~1 are collected in Figure~\ref{fig:test1}, while the results for Test~2 can be found in Figure~\ref{fig:test2}.
 Error curves are represented by solid line, while dashed lines are employed to represent the theoretical slopes.
-From the convergence plots, it is evident that the estimates presented in Section~\ref{sec:error_analysis} are confirmed by all the numerical tests and satisfied for all values of polynomial accuracy.
+From the convergence plots, it is evident that the estimates presented in Section~\ref{sec:error_analysis} are confirmed by all the numerical tests and satisfied for all values of polynomial accuracy. \rv{We point out that high order approximations on the random and diamond meshes suffer from bad conditioning since elements are not shape regular.}